Mid-contract price rises: How they work

 It's true however, that with clearer pricing customers are better able to decide affordability, but sometimes finances change, and bills still going up is not helpful when we're also stuck in a minimum term contract.

-So, while mid-contract price rises are moving in the right direction, there's still a big question mark over whether Ofcom are doing enough to protect customers fully from these annual price hikes during contracted periods, and whether they're really necessary at all.
+So, while mid-contract price rises seem to have moved in the right direction, there's still a big question mark over whether Ofcom are doing enough to protect customers fully from these annual price hikes during contracted periods, and whether they're really necessary at all.

 Comments